usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

 ### log-path

 If using `-log`, the warning `-w` must be set to true.

+### property-declaration-in-file

+If set to yes, besides reading properties from property file, the generator will read from the input stream to find new properties.
+The user MUST use `cat input.tsv input.tsv | kgtk generate_wikidata_triples`.

 ## How Triple Generator handles Different Types of Edges